cidrblock/td4a/README.md

 td4a-server -i ./my_ansible_inventory -v 'my_vault_password'
 ```

-#### Enabling storage and links using a couch database
+#### Enabling storage and links using a couch database (jinja2 and schema mode)

 TD4A has the ability to store data and templates in a CouchDB.
-This is disabled by defualt.
+This is disabled by default.

 The CouchDB needs to previously created.